Director of Athletics: Damon Evans

 Men's and women's intercollegiate athletic teams compete in the National Collegiate Athletic Association (NCAA) at the Division I level and in the Big Ten Conference.

 Student-athletes must meet all NCAA, Big Ten and University of Maryland requirements for eligibility.
 The chart below serves only as a guideline to eligibility rules and does not provide complete detail.
-All NCAA requirements are available via NCAA.org.
+All NCAA requirements are available via http://NCAA.org.

 NCAA Continuing Eligibility and Progress Towards Degree Guidelines